bkram/fm-dx-console/app/android/README.md

    ./gradlew --version
    ```

    The first invocation downloads the wrapper jar (if missing) plus the Gradle 10 distribution referenced in `gradle-wrapper.properties`.
 To regenerate the wrapper metadata for a different Gradle build, run `./gradlew wrapper --gradle-version 10.0`.
-When Gradle 10 artifacts are not yet mirrored to Maven Central, point `GRADLE_WRAPPER_JAR_URL` at the desired artifact (for example a release candidate) before running the command.
+When Gradle 10 artifacts are hosted outside of the default service, point `GRADLE_WRAPPER_JAR_URL` at the desired mirror or set `GRADLE_WRAPPER_JAR_FILE` to a locally generated jar before running the command.

 3. Build the debug APK: